Real estate development

-Developers work with many different counterparts along each step of this process, including architects, city planners, engineers, surveyors, inspectors, contractors, lawyers, leasing agents, etc. In the Town and Country Planning context in the United Kingdom, 'development' is defined in the Town and Country Planning Act 1990 s55.
+Developers work with many different counterparts along each step of this process, including architects, city planners, engineers, surveyors, inspectors, contractors, lawyers, leasing agents, etc. In the Town and Country Planning context in the United Kingdom, “development” is defined in the Town and Country Planning Act 1990 s55.

 Organizing for development

-A development team can be put together in one of several ways.
-At one extreme, a large company might include many services, from architecture to engineering.
+Development teams vary in size, bigger companies may provide all services in-house.
 At the other end of the spectrum, a development company might consist of one principal and a few staff who hire or contract with other companies and professionals for each service as needed.

 Assembling a team of professionals to address the environmental, economic, private, physical and political issues inherent in a complex development project is critical.
 A developer's success depends on the ability to coordinate and lead the completion of a series of interrelated activities efficiently and at the appropriate time.

 Development process requires skills of many professionals: architects, landscape architects, civil engineers and site planners to address project design; market consultants to determine demand and a project's economics; attorneys to handle agreements and government approvals; environmental consultants and soils engineers to analyze a site's physical limitations and environmental impacts; surveyors and title companies to provide legal descriptions of a property; and lenders to provide financing.
 The general contractor of the project hires subcontractors to put the architectural plans into action.

 Land development

 Purchasing unused land for a potential development is sometimes called speculative development.

 Subdivision of land is the principal mechanism by which communities are developed.
 Technically, subdivision describes the legal and physical steps a developer must take to convert raw land into developed land.
 Subdivision is a vital part of a community's growth, determining its appearance, the mix of its land uses, and its infrastructure, including roads, drainage systems, water, sewerage, and public utilities.

-Land development can pose the most risk, but can also be the most profitable technique as it is dependent on the public sector for approvals and infrastructure and because it involves a long investment period with no positive cash flow.
+Land development is risky because it depends on outside approval and infrastructure and often requires a long investment time period without cash flow.

 After subdivision is complete, the developer usually markets the land to a home builder or other end user, for such uses as a warehouse or shopping center.
 In any case, use of spatial intelligence tools mitigate the risk of these developers by modeling the population trends and demographic make-up of the sort of customers a home builder or retailer would like to have surrounding their new development.